Three Patriarchs

 The Three Patriarchs (formerly known as the Three Wise Men) is a set of three sandstone monoliths on the west side of Zion Canyon in Zion National Park in Washington County, Utah, United States.
 The three main peaks were named by Frederick Fisher in 1916 for the biblical figures Abraham, Isaac and Jacob.
 The Court of the Patriarchs is the cliff that runs along the south face of the Three Partiarchs.

 Climate

-Spring and fall are the most favorable seasons to visit th Three Patriarchs.
+Spring and fall are the most favorable seasons to visit the Three Patriarchs.
 According to the Köppen climate classification system, it is located in a cold semi-arid climate zone, which is defined by the coldest month having an average mean temperature below 32 °F (0 °C), and at least 50% of the total annual precipitation being received during the spring and summer.
 This desert climate receives less than 10 in of annual rainfall, and snowfall is generally light during the winter.